Havasupai: 1882–1920

 In 1882 President Chester A. Arthur issued an executive order that all land on the plateau of the canyon, which was traditionally used for winter homes for the tribe, was to become public property of the United States.
 The order in effect relegated the Havasupai to a 518 acre plot of land in Cataract Canyon, taking almost all of their aboriginal land for American public use.
 According to reports, the Havasupai were completely unaware of the act for several years.

 The loss of almost all of their land was not the only issue that the Havasupai were contending with: the increase in the number of settlers in the local region had depleted game used for hunting, and soil erosion (a result of poor irrigation techniques) touched off a series of food shortages.
 Furthermore, interaction with the settlers sparked deadly disease outbreaks amongst tribe members, who were ravaged by smallpox, influenza, and measles.
-By 1906 only 166 tribal members remained – half the number Garcés saw when he first came across the tribe in 1776.
+By 1906 only 166 tribal members remained – half the number Garcés saw when he first encountered the tribe in 1776.
 At one point, there were only 40 women and 40 men of childbearing age, which caused a genetic population bottleneck.

-In the 1800s the continental railway system was greatly expanded.
-In 1897 construction opened on a spur line of the Santa Fe Railroad, which was to lead directly to the Grand Canyon; by 1901 the line was open.
-During his visit to the Grand Canyon in 1903, President Theodore Roosevelt met two Havasupais at Indian Garden.
-Roosevelt told them about the park that was being created, and that they would have to leave the area.
-In 1908 the Grand Canyon was declared a national monument, and by 1919 it had received National Park status.
-However, it was not until 1928 that the Havasupai finally left Indian Garden, forced out by the National Park Service.
+In the 1800s, the continental railway system was greatly expanded.
+In 1897, construction opened on a spur line of the Santa Fe Railroad, which was to lead directly to the Grand Canyon; by 1901, the line was open.
+During his visit to the Grand Canyon in 1903, President Theodore Roosevelt met two Havasupais at Ha’a Gyoh (Havasupai Garden, formerly called Indian Garden).
+Roosevelt told them about the park that was being created and that they would have to leave the area.
+In 1908, the Grand Canyon was declared a national monument, and by 1919 it had received National Park status.
+However, it was not until 1928 that the Havasupai finally left Ha’a Gyoh, forced out by the National Park Service.